Slippery When Wet Signs 101: Materials, Durability and What to Buy

 Perfect for kitchens and warehouses where wet areas regularly appear.

-2. Aluminium Composite Panel
+Aluminium Composite Panels (ACP)

 Best for: Long-term indoor or outdoor signage